ankiitgupta7/ankiitgupta7.github.io/pages/about.md

 I am a Senior Year Engineering Undergrad at Indian Institute of Technology, Kharagpur [IIT KGP], India.

-I see myself as a "Budding" Enthusiast in Biologically Inspired Cognitive Architectures, Computational Cognitive Neurosciences, Bio-inspired Robot Collectives, Cybernetics, Intelligent Nervous Systems Design, & Behavioural Cognitive Psychology.
+I see myself as a budding enthusiast in Biologically Inspired Cognitive Architectures, Computational Cognitive Neurosciences, Bio-inspired Robot Collectives, Cybernetics, Intelligent Nervous Systems Design, & Behavioural Cognitive Psychology.
 The construct of consciousness in living beings and attempts to synthesize it in non-living beings fascinate me.
 Thus, I remain interested in both biologically as well as artificially intelligent systems.

 I have used Agent-Based Simulations, Computation Modelling, & Various Experiment Design Paradigms in the works I have been associated with in the past.
 I am currently working on Developmental Neurosimulation using Braitentenberg Vehicles and Analysing EEG Data at one of our university lab.